louiswol94/pmpro-multiple-currencies/readme.txt

 * Checkout page
 * Admin membership Levels page
 * Admin Level settings page

-Due to no hooks and filters on the following sections of PMPro's core, the following pages will not be able to reflect the custom currencies at the moment:
 * Admin Order & Reports page
 * Customer Account & Invoice history
 * Emails